Jeffrey0312/NameSorter/ReadMe.md

-Name Sorter
+# Name Sorter

-Overview
+## Overview

-Name Sorter is a .NET Core console application that sorts a list of names based on their last name, followed by given names in case of a tie.
+**Name Sorter** is a .NET Core console application that sorts a list of names based on their last name, followed by given names in case of a tie.
 The sorted names are printed to the console and saved to an output file.

-Features
+## Features

-Reads a list of names from a file.
+- Reads a list of names from a file.

-Sorts names based on the last name, then given names.
+- Sorts names based on the last name, then given names.

-Outputs sorted names to the console.
+- Outputs sorted names to the console.

-Saves the sorted list to sorted-names-list.txt.
+- Saves the sorted list to `sorted-names-list.txt`.

-Includes unit tests to verify sorting correctness.
+- Includes unit tests to verify sorting correctness.

-Usage
+## Usage

-Prerequisites
+### Prerequisites

-.NET 8.0 SDK installed on your system
+- .NET 8.0 SDK installed on your system.

-A text file containing names (one name per line)
+- A text file containing names (one name per line).

-Running the Program
+### Running the Program

-Navigate to the project directory.
+1. Navigate to the project directory.

-Execute the following command:
+2. Execute the following command:

+    ```bash
     dotnet run -- ./unsorted-names-list.txt
+    ```

-Replace ./unsorted-names-list.txt with the path to your input file.
+    Replace `./unsorted-names-list.txt` with the path to your input file.

-The sorted names will be displayed in the console and saved in sorted-names-list.txt.
+    The sorted names will be displayed in the console and saved in `sorted-names-list.txt`.

-Example
+### Example

-Input (unsorted-names-list.txt)
+**Input (`unsorted-names-list.txt`)**

 Janet Parsons
 Vaughn Lewis